 Adela Ramos was born in Mexico City, where she received her B.A. with honors in Modern Languages and Literatures from the Universidad Nacional Autónoma de México (UNAM) and a Diplome in Translation Studies from El Colegio de México.
 She completed her PhD in English and Comparative Literature at Columbia University (New York) with an emphasis on eighteenth-century British Literature and was a Whiting Foundation Fellow (2009 – 2010).

-Her teaching emphases include eighteenth-century British literature, animal studies, ecocriticism, gender and race, history of the novel, and literature and immigration.
+Her teaching emphases include eighteenth-century British literature, animal studies, environmental humanities, gender, race, history of science, history of he novel.
 She teaches for the First-Year Experience Program, the Environmental Studies Program, and the Women’s and Gender Studies Program.
 As an affiliate faculty member of the Environmental Studies program, she participates in ENVT 350 and ENVT 498.